Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

 where we obtain (i) by data processing inequality (DPI), (ii) by Pinsker's inequality, and (iii) by independence of auxiliary variables.
-This reduces the problem to studying the KL divergence of the 1-dimensional truncated normal distribution.
-First, we consider $y_i=1$.
-Below, $\mathbb E_{\beta_1}$ denotes the expectation taken over $x\sim TN(x_i^T \beta_1, 1;1)$.
+This reduces the problem to studying the KL divergence of 1-dimensional distributions: $\KL(TN(x_i^T\beta_1, 1; y_i)||TN(x_i^T\beta_2,1; y_i))$.